 Underwriting procedures on Individual Life Protection products limit our exposure to cohorts of the population at highest risk of Covid-19 (i.e. the elderly and those with pre-existing conditions).
 While we have greater potential net exposure through Group Life Protection, we are taking pricing actions to limit our potential exposure from new business.
-We expect there to be some offset to increased protection claims as a result of Covid-19 from reserve releases on our annuity portfolio.
+We have experienced an offset to increased protection claims as a result of Covid-19 from reserve releases on our annuity portfolio.

-For Income Protection business, while we have some potential exposure to income protection claims arising from Covid-19, our policy terms typically include a deferment period after which benefits become payable to policyholders, and in most cases we expect the deferment period to be longer than the symptomatic period of Covid-19.
+For Income Protection business, while we have some potential exposure to income protection claims arising from Covid-19, our policy terms typically include a deferment period after which benefits become payable to policyholders, and in most cases the deferment period is longer than the symptomatic period of Covid-19.
 This materially decreases our exposure.